The lowdown on 3 women’s lockdown hair routines

 Need some advice or tips from our beauty experts?

-Share your beauty, grooming, hair and personal care videos and images with us by using the hashtag #lockdownbeautyroutines – don’t forget to tag us on Instagram (@SundayTimesFashion) or email us at competitions@sundaytimes.co.za with the subject headline #lockdownbeautyroutines
+Share your beauty, grooming, hair and personal care videos and images with us by using the hashtag #lockdownbeautyroutines – don’t forget to tag us on our Instagram page @SundayTimesFashion.

+You can also send your videos and images with a brief description, name, and contact details to lockdownbeauty@arena.africa.

-The way life is set up right now; salons are closed and our hair routines are taking a knock - forcing us to be a little agile and revise the way we treat our coils.
+The way life is set up right now, with salons closed and our hair routines taking a knock, we are being forcing to be a little agile and revise the way we treat our coils.
 Three women share their hair routines during lockdown.

 Lungile knows how to pull off any hair look; whether she’s sporting a pink lace front bob, curly wig or rocking her signature sleek high bun, her natural hair is always cared for.